Blog

 1. Talk about it: Encourage open conversations between managers and teams about the business benefits of family-friendly policies.
 Companies like Unilever saw 30% higher retention when they embraced family-first approaches.

-2. Equalize parental leave: Joeli advocated for policies that support gender-neutral caregiving, citing companies like Aviva and Deloitte, which have successfully implemented equal parental leave policies.
+2. Equalise parental leave: Joeli advocated for policies that support gender-neutral caregiving, citing companies like Aviva and Deloitte, which have successfully implemented equal parental leave policies.
 She pointed out that 1 in 3 dads would change jobs for a more family-friendly workplace.

 3. End presenteeism: Mothers cannot compete in a culture that rewards long hours at the office.
 Toyota, for example, switched to 6-hour workdays and saw a productivity boost.
 Brearley stressed the importance of senior leaders modelling this behaviour by adopting a ‘leave loudly’ approach - leaving the office on time and encouraging others to do the same.